tz2614/md5checksum/README.md

 - If you know where you bam files are located, then try to use the full path to the directory if possible.
 - If you only have one runfolder, then I would suggest running md5sumscript_for1runfolder.py located in the /miscellaneous directory instead.

-4.Navigate to the directory md5checksum/ and execute the program for two runfolders, e.g. named "runfolder1" and "runfolder2" here for demonstration purposes, type the following on command line
+4.Navigate to the directory md5checksum/, make sure you have read and write permission in this folder, then execute the program for two runfolders, e.g. named "runfolder1" and "runfolder2" here for demonstration purposes, type the following on command line

 ```Bash
 $python md5sumscript.py runfolder1 runfolder2